-For now, know that your false ego is merely an accumulation of your karmic imprints due to experiencing the world, since eons, as an external and real phenomena.
-If you peel off the layers of an onion, you are left with nothing in the end.
-Similarly, when you purify yourself no trace of ego will remain in you for it is the impurity and ignorance that make up this intangible yet concrete element ego.
+For now, know that your false ego is merely an accumulation of your karmic imprints due to experiencing the world, for eons, as an external and real phenomena.
+If you peel away the layers of an onion, you are left with nothing in the end.
+Similarly, when you purify yourself no trace of ego will remain in you for it is impurity and ignorance that make up this intangible yet concrete element, ego.

-Non-fulfillment of physical, emotional, and intellectual desires shatters, hurts, and alters your ego respectively.
-Paradoxically, non-fulfillment of transcendental desire will arouse dispassion in you impelling you to work harder toward discovering your true nature.
+The non-fulfillment of physical, emotional, and intellectual desires shatters, hurts, and alters your ego respectively.
+Paradoxically, the non-fulfillment of transcendental desire will arouse dispassion in you impelling you to work harder toward discovering your true nature.
 And upon that discovery, your ego will dissolve completely.
-The first two types of desires make you seek the joy outside.
+The first two types of desires make you seek joy outside.
 That permanent bliss is never to be found outside.
-So, despite your sincere and strenuous attempt to continuously experience joy from them, you continue, albeit unknowingly, to feed such desires all the while creating more.
+So, despite your sincere and strenuous attempts to continuously experience joy from them, you continue, albeit unknowingly, to feed such desires all the while creating more.

 When the raiment of your peace and calm is woven from the fabric of intellectualized truth and conceptualized knowledge, it will unwind itself in a jiffy, without notice, any time your latent desires erupt or when in crisis.
 You can only tame the beast once you understand its nature.
-Desires are first to be understood, then tamed, followed by their mastery later conquest before they are eliminated.
+Desires are first to be understood, then tamed, followed by their mastery, and later, conquest, before they are eliminated.

 Concentrative meditation will still your mind, and therefore desires.
 Contemplative meditation or pure bhakti will decimate them completely.
 Eventually, you will need to learn to take your mind off each time a desire arises.
 With practice, you will actually start to see your desires as mere thoughts with no intrinsic value.

 To detect the emergence of thoughts requires an ever-present and alert mind — quite like the security system at the airport that beeps even if you walk through it with a penny in your pocket.
-Riddance from physical desires requires contemplation and relinquishment.
-Elimination of emotional desires requires reflection and dispassion.
+The riddance of physical desires requires contemplation and relinquishment.
+The elimination of emotional desires requires reflection and dispassion.

 One need not be alarmed when desires come knocking, it is only natural.
 The key is to win the battle without fighting, to reach a compromise without making one.
 When you discover your true nature, you will no longer have any illusions about your needs or desires.

 Desires are attractive fruits on the mind tree.
 How many can you clip or pluck after all; you need to get to the root.
-And the root of the desire tree is aptly called mind.
-Expectations are the illegitimate children — with desires as their step-siblings — of an ignorant mind and conditioned self.
+And the root of the desire tree is aptly called the mind.
+Expectations are the illegitimate children — with desires as their step-siblings — of an ignorant mind and a conditioned self.
 Once married to a desire, be ready to pay child support for a very long time to come.
 With many ongoing affairs with other desires and de-facto “expectations” at that, you do the math.
-It pays to be loyal to the wise say.
+It pays to be loyal, as the wise say.